Hip-Hop in Africa: Prophets of the City and Dustyfoot Philosophers by Msia Kibona Clark

 The book features a foreword by Dr. Quentin Williams, Senior Lecturer of Linguistics at University of Western Cape in South Africa.
 Dr. Williams is a respected well known scholar of South African hip hop.
 His work specializes in the relationship between language and identity in South African hip hop.

 The book features an afterword by Dr. Akosua Adomako Ampofo, Professor of African Studies at the University of Ghana, Legon.
 Dr. Ampofo is the former Director of the Institute of African Studies at the University of Ghana and is an internationally known African feminist scholar who has written extensively on gender socialization and African feminist thought.

 Hip-Hop in Africa is a tribute to a genre and its artists as well as a timely examination that pushes the study of music and diaspora in critical new directions.
 Accessibly written by one of the foremost experts on African hip-hop, this book will easily find its place in the classroom.

-Msia Kibona Clark is an assistant professor in the Department of African Studies at Howard University.
+Msia Kibona Clark is an associate professor in the Department of African Studies at Howard University.
 She has been writing about and photographing African hip-hop culture since 2009.

 The resources on this site provide information and links that compliment content in the book, and allow for further exploration of some of the arguments the book makes.
 The resources also feature information on artists discussed in the book